WizzyGeek/uprate/docs/source/index.md

 ## Quickstart

-Docs are currently in the making, unfortunately an API Reference is all we offer right now but that's devoid of all and any examples.
+Docs are currently in the making, a rich API Reference with some examples is all we offer right now.

 ## Example
 (index-example)=